 }

 This makes the CSS variables accessible across all pages of our application.
-They can be easily integrated into the front-end code, enabling smooth toggling between light and dark modes based on user preferences or system settings.
+They can be easily integrated into the front-end code, enabling smooth toggling between light and dark modes based on user preferences.

 To illustrate the impact of our new system, let's look at how it improved our button component.

-Before implementing design tokens, our UI library only supported light theme, and adding a dark one was going to be a time-consuming process.
+Before implementing design tokens, our UI library only supported the light theme, and adding a dark one was going to be a time-consuming process, mainly because of how our variables were named.

 For all the colour variables in our system, we used generic naming conventions which were not specific enough to allow for easy theme switching.

-For example, $base-utility-primary was used in all the components that needed that shade of green colour, and changing this variable (like adding a dark theme) would have affected many elements in our UI library.
+was used in all the components that needed that shade of green colour, and changing the value of this variable would have affected many elements in our UI library.

 This was neither right nor wrong; it was just the way things were done when designs were initially created for our UI components library.